 September 11 2014: Artists and Climate Change, Dana Centre, London.
 I’ll be discussing my novel Shackleton’s Man Goes South alongside other artists featured in the Science Museum’s Climate Changing programme, and a range of experts who bring different perspectives to the challenge of engaging audiences with climate change.
 Chaired by journalist and broadcaster Quentin Cooper.
 Dana Studio, Queensgate, London SW7, 14:00—17:30.
 FREE but booking essential.

 August 4-10 2014: Remote Performances, broadcasting live from Outlandia in Glen Nevis, Scotland on Resonance 104.4fm.
 Works included a live reading of the specially commissioned new short story ‘High-Lands’ with soundscape by Johny Brown of Band of Holy Joy (Weds 6 August, 1:45pm); and ‘Stormbringer’ with live accompaniment from Peter Lanceley of the Resonance Radio Orchestra (recorded at sunset in Roshven, Tuesday 5 August, broadcast Thursday 7 August, 1:30pm).
 See also blogpost about ‘High-Lands’ here, and find out more about Remote Performances here.
-Audio will be available to listen again shortly.
+Listen to ‘High-Lands’ on the Resonance 104.4fm Soundcloud page.

 July 12 2014: Record launch — A Puppet Show (Nothing Moments, 2014) by Steven Hull, featuring music by Tanya Haden, Petra Haden, Gibby Haynes, Anna Huff, Steven Hull, and the short story ‘A Fragment from the Lives of the Conquistadors’ by Tony White.
 Part of the Steven Hull-curated exhibition ‘My Little Boat of Sorrow’ (opens as PDF), at Rosamund Felsen Gallery, 2525 Michigan Ave.
 B4, Santa Monica, CA 90404, USA — exhibition reception and record launch 5:00-7:00pm.
 (Exhibition continues to August 9 2014.
 Gallery Hours: Tue–Sat, 10:00AM–5:30PM)